What is Technical SEO? A Complete Guide for Better Rankings

 • Update internal links to the secure version.

-Adwordix, the Best SEO Agency in Gurgaon, ensures all client websites follow HTTPS protocols as part of their Technical SEO Services.
+Adwordix, the best SEO agency in Gurgaon, implements HTTPS across all client websites as part of their technical SEO services.

 5. Structured Data (Schema Markup)